 Per my introduction above, local African companies can price safari itineraries far below the international companies.
 We were extremely happy with Sunworld Safaris and its Tanzanian division 4×4 Adventures, but there are numerous local companies.
 TripAdvisor is a good place to start:

 - For TripAdvisor’s list of Tanzanian safari outfitters, click here and then click on Safaris.

 - For TripAdvisor’s list of Kenyan safari outfitters, click here and then click on Safaris.

 As with everything on TripAdvisor, don’t just go by the ranking, read the reviews, and take into account that some 1-star and 5-star reviews are fake.

-I can personally vouch for Sunworld, but shop around and check out different itineraries and prices.
+I can personally vouch for Sunworld for Kenya and Tanzania, and The Uganda Safari Company organized a perfect safari and gorilla trekking for us in Uganda, but shop around and check out different itineraries and prices.
 And if something sounds too good to be true, it probably is!
 Look for an established company with its own fleet of vehicles and permanently-employed drivers/guides – important since smaller companies have been known to take drivers off the street.
 Also check to see whether it’s a member of a reputable tourism organization like the Kenya Association of Tour Operators.